scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_4.md

 # SONiC 101 - Exercise 4: Bi-directional Forward Detection (BFD) [20 Min]

 ### Description:
-In Lab Exercise 4 the student will explore how SONiC utilizes BFD..
+In Lab Exercise 4 the student will explore the use of BFD

 ## Contents
 - [Exercise 4: Bi-directional Forward Detection BFD \[20 Min\]]